modehnal/modehnal.github.io/README.md

 ### Installing, building and execution

-  Now all we need is to get our tools to your machine, clone the GNOME Terminal automation suite repository and execute it.
+  Now we need to:
+  - Get our tools to your machine
+  - Clone the GNOME Terminal automation suite repository
+  - Start the automation.

   It is important that following commands are executed with `sudo` if the command says so.
 Reason for this is consistency and not having to deal with permissions.
 There is also no benefit installing it in any other way.
 The user and automation will have full control of the machine, so we can test everything we are required to.